-In June 2019, the Wizarding World at Islands of Adventure will welcome Hagrid’s Magical Creatures Motorbike Adventure.
-The highly themed roller coaster replaces the Dragon Challenge (which was known as “Dueling Dragons” before it was given a cursory Potter overlay).
+In June 2019, the Wizarding World at Islands of Adventure welcomed Hagrid’s Magical Creatures Motorbike Adventure.
+The highly themed roller coaster replaced the Dragon Challenge (which was known as “Dueling Dragons” before it was given a cursory Potter overlay).
 Universal tore down the old coaster and built the Hagrid ride with a completely new layout.
-The family coaster (with a relatively low 48-inch height requirement) will wind through the Forbidden Forest and deliver backwards as well as forwards track sections as passengers encounter Fluffy, the three-headed dog, Cornish Pixies, and other characters.
+The family coaster (with a relatively low 48-inch height requirement) winds through the Forbidden Forest and delivers backwards as well as forwards track sections as passengers encounter Fluffy, the three-headed dog, Cornish Pixies, and other characters.

-In July 2019, Universal Orlando will open a new hotel, Surfside Inn and Suites.
-It will be located at the Endless Summer Resort, which used to be the site for the Wet 'n Wild water park.
-The seventh Universal hotel, the beach-themed Surfside will be modestly priced.
+In July 2019, Universal Orlando opened a new hotel, Surfside Inn and Suites.
+It's located at the Endless Summer Resort, which used to be the site for the Wet 'n Wild water park.
+The seventh Universal hotel, the beach-themed Surfside is modestly priced.

 When to Go and How to Deal with Lines